Peter Ofori-Quaye: Kiryat Shmona

-In July 2007 newly promoted Israeli club Kiryat Shmona tried to sign him, but his contract was not approved in the first place with OFI reported him missing for the past three months.
-He went on an played 26 matches and scored 4 goals during his only season with the club.
+In July 2007 newly promoted Israeli club Kiryat Shmona tried to sign him, but his contract was not approved in the first place with OFI reporting him missing for the past three months.
+He went on and played 26 matches and scored 4 goals during his only season with the club.

 AEL Limassol

 Ofori-Quaye moved to Cyprus where joined Limassol club AEL Limassol in the summer of 2008.
-On 30 August 2008, He made his debut appearance as he was named on the starting 11 for the first match of the season against Apollon Smyrnis.
-He ended up scoring his first goal in the 3rd minute of the match which ended in a 3–1 win.
+On 30 August 2008, he made his debut appearance as he was named on the starting 11 for the first match of the season against Apollon Smyrnis.
+He ended up scoring his first goal in the third minute of the match which ended in a 3–1 win.
 Due to injuries, he ended his season with 11 league matches and scored 3 goals.
 During his time with the club they progressed to the final of the 2008–09 Cypriot Cup which they lost by 2–0 to APOP Kinyras.
 In 2010, Ofori-Quaye was on the verge of moving to Ghana and signing for Accra Hearts of Oak but the deal fell through.